 “Our successful proposal again involved creating a mixed use and modern new-build development located on a prominent city centre site,” explains Alumno managing director David Campbell.
 “The aim was to build on the success of our All Saints Green project and the real positive impact it is having on Norwich.”

 The site chosen was once the location of a Mecca Bingo hall and Gaumont club that had been vacant for some time in the All Saints Green area.
-Called Pablo Fanque House, after a famous Norwich showman, the new development will provide bespoke accommodation for 244 students, who will be offered a range of rooms dependent on their specific requirements and budget.
-The mix of studio flats, some with on-suite bathrooms and designed for accessibility, will be accompanied by spacious communal areas where students can relax and socialise.
+Called Pablo Fanque House, after a famous Norwich showman, the new development provides bespoke accommodation for 244 students, who were offered a range of rooms dependent on their specific requirements and budget.
+The mix of studio flats, some with on-suite bathrooms and designed for accessibility, are accompanied by spacious communal areas where students can relax and socialise.

-As with many of Alumno’s student developments, Pablo Fanque House will be managed by an on-site team and include a number of security features for the safety and protection of residents.
+As with many of Alumno’s student developments, Pablo Fanque House is managed by an on-site team and includes a number of security features for the safety and protection of residents.

-Pablo Fanque House is due to be completed in late summer 2018.
+Pablo Fanque House was completed in September 2018.